jruydemir/recipes/sides/hummus.md

 5. You should have roughly 600g now.
 Place the chickpeas, garlic, lemon juice, and salt in a food processor bowl.
 Blend until you get a stiff paste.

 6. With the machine still running, add the tahini paste.
-Finally, slowly drizzle ice & water and allow it to mix until you get a very smooth and creamy paste.
+Finally, slowly add ice and allow it to mix until you get a very smooth and creamy paste.
 Taste a small bit and adjust salt, lemon, and water to your preference.
+If making a day ahead, add a little extra water.
+Soft peaks should sink slightly.

 7. Let the hummus rest in the fridge at least 30 minutes before eating.
 Ideally let it sit overnight.
 Serve with a drizzle of good olive oil and a pinch of sumac.